 A speech represents a politician who stands behind it, which is why people take them very seriously.

 Besides speeches, the politician’s education, background, and qualifications for the position play a significant role.
 So, finding plagiarized content in a speech indicates fraudulent activity and ruins the built trust of the people.
 But, previous mistakes can harm politicians’ reputations even decades after they take place.
+To avoid such situations, it's recommended to use a plagiarism checker to ensure the speech or any written material is original and free of plagiarism.

 For example, Ph.D. dissertations and other crucial works that are most likely responsible for the politician’s success can also contain plagiarized content, after which politicians often get their degrees revoked, so they’re forced to resign.